ScrewTSW/stable-diffusion/README.md

 - The code will give the seed number along with each generated image.
 To generate the same image again, just specify the seed using `--seed` argument.
 Also, images will be saved with its seed number as its name.

-- eg. If the seed number for an image is `1234` and it's the 55th image in the folder, the image name will be named `seed_1234_00055.png`

-- If generating multiple images at once, the seed value will be incremented by 1 after each image generation.
-Also. if no seed is given as an argument, a random initial seed will be choosen.
+- eg. If the seed number for an image is `1234` and it's the 55th image in the folder, the image name will be named `seed_1234_00055.png`.
+If no seed is given as an argument, a random initial seed will be choosen.

 - To get the lowest inference time per image, use the maximum batch size `--n_samples` that can fit on the GPU.
 Inference time per image will reduce on increasing the batch size, but the required VRAM will also increase.